Retirement

 4. Medical Expenses

 Speaking of needs in retirement, medical expenses unfortunately fit that bill.
-They’re a necessity in retirement that our financial planning tool incorporates.
-Can the same be said for retirement calculators?
-Let’s ask Drew.
+They’re a necessity in retirement that our financial planning tool incorporates, but the same can’t be said for retirement calculators.

 During an episode of America’s Wealth Management Show, Bud Kasper and Logan DeGraeve outlined five different types of financial plans, and used a medical analogy in the process.
 They explained various ways of how not having a plan, a set-it-and-forget-it plan, an “average” plan, and a do-it-yourself plan can be problematic.
 Whenever our CERTIFIED FINANCIAL PLANNER™ Professionals see examples of those latter three plans, they aren’t surprised when they hear that a retirement calculator had been used.